2021/22 Operating Information

-Changes or cancellation of lessons reservations must be made 48 hours in advance of the lesson.
-A Bogus Basin Credit will be issued for any cancellations made 48 hours in advance of lesson.
+Changes or cancellations of lessons reservations must be made 48 hours in advance of the lesson.
+A Bogus Basin Credit is issued for any cancellations made 48 hours in advance of the lesson.
 If you need to reschedule due to an illness or have any COVID-19 related symptoms, please contact us as soon as possible.
-No-shows will forfeit lesson fees.
+No-shows forfeit lesson fees.
 All lessons are subject to availability.

-Credits will be applied to a “Bogus Bucks” gift card which can be redeemed for services offered through Bogus Basin Mountain Recreation Area.
+Credits are applied to a “Bogus Bucks” gift card which can be redeemed for services offered through Bogus Basin Mountain Recreation Area.
 Contact us as soon as possible if you are unable to attend your scheduled lesson.

 Can I transfer my private lesson to another person?